rizanw/xjs-blog/README.md

-# NodeJS RESTful API Server Boilerplate
+# ExpressJs-blog-CMS

-> This repository is containing free to use boilerplate!
+> This repository is a free to use!

 ### ChangeLog
 > 2021/02/12
-- add multi-roles / authorization
-> 2021/02/05
-- add secure auth sample
-- add jwt
-- add midlleware
-> 2021/02/04
-- initial creation
+- initial blog based on [my expressjs boilerplate](https://github.com/rizanw/restful-js-boilerplate)
-- basic CRUD

 ## Getting Started: